wirrunna/CamillaDSP-an-implemantation/README.md

 This Prt Sc shows the Analog input Pipeline in collapsed mode.
 ![alt text](<Images/10.1 screen analog pipeline collapsed.jpg>)

 This Prt Sc shows the Streamer input zoomed in on input steps.
+The 2x4 mixer stage is so that Input Stage filters are only applied to the channels for the K-Horn drivers.
 ![alt text](<Images/10.1 screen streamer pipeline zoom in input.jpg>)

 This Prt Sc shows the Streamer input zoomed in showing input filters in the popup.